tenifni/twitterbot/README.md

 # twitterbot
-a bot made with Tweepy API
+A bot made with Tweepy API from a [LSH tutorial] (https://github.com/Ladies-Storm-Hackathons/Tutorials/tree/master/Intro-To-APIs-Twitter).